-Lenovo owned Motorola finally unveiled its next smartphone named Motorola One Fusion+ with a ton of features in a smart and competitive price like popup selfie camera, Snapdragon 675, 64MP camera, and much more.
+Lenovo-owned Motorola finally unveiled its next smartphone named Motorola One Fusion+ with a ton of features at a smart and competitive price like popup selfie camera, Snapdragon 675, 64MP camera, and much more.
 If you are here, then you probably want to install the Google camera on your Motorola One Fusion+.

-Google Camera is just a normal camera app with simple UI but some of the useful features.
+Google Camera is just a normal camera app with a simple UI but some useful features.
 These features you won’t find in any mid-range device normally.
-Meanwhile, the Google Camera runs on powerful software API which works perfectly and offers stunning image and video quality.
+Meanwhile, the Google Camera runs on a powerful software API that works perfectly and offers stunning image and video quality.
 The majority of the users find it useful whether in daylight or night condition than the device stock camera.
 It has a nice simple user interface, on-screen modes/options, and settings as well.

 In this guide, you can now install the Google Camera on Motorola One Fusion+ without any hurdle.
 What we share here is the ported GCam app from the original Google Pixel device.
 This version is compatible with other device models as well.
 Thanks to some of the creative and hard-working developers such as Arnova8G2, BSG, and Urnyx05 who’re trying hard to make ported GCam APK files to most of the devices out there.
 Before that let’s find out What’s new in Motorola One Fusion+.

 The Motorola One Fusion+ features a 6.53-inch FHD+ (2,340 x 1,080 pixels) IPS LCD display without a notch as it has the popup selfie mechanism.
 It’s an IPS LCD with 1080p+ resolution and HDR10 support.